 Reduction of Credits

-For students entering the doctoral program with a master's degree in a related field from a regionally accredited institution, the number of required credits may be reduced up to 30 credits, subject to approval of the program director and the college's associate dean for student affairs.
+For students entering the doctoral program with a master's degree in a related field from an institution of higher education accredited by a Mason-recognized U.S. institutional accrediting agency or international equivalent, the number of required credits may be reduced up to 30 credits, subject to approval of the program director and the college's associate dean for student affairs.
 See AP.6.5.2 Reduction of Credits for more information.

 Total credits: 72